leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 These are all plausible options, mostly with a low chance of success.

-Now suppose you were Beyonce's first producer, or manager, or even songwriting collaborator \[2\].
+Now suppose you were Beyonce's first producer, manager, or even songwriting collaborator \[2\].
 How much easier do you think it would be to get that meeting?

-Here's a common habit all of us have - **We want to know famous people.**
+Here's a common desire we all have - **We want to know famous people.**

 We want to meet them, we want to be them, we want to tell others about how [our good friend Taylor was rudely upstaged by our other friend Kanye who was defending our best friend Beyonce](https://www.youtube.com/watch?v=ifq3QxALj4I "Jameela")

 That in itself isn't that big of a problem.
-Heros are a big part of any society, and it's natural to aim for them.
+Heros are a big part of any society, and some admiration is understandable.

 Here's what is a problem - We want to know famous people, **but only after they've become famous.**